An introduction to my hometown.

-Ljubljana is known as the city of dragons, as even our coat of arms features a dragon (why? here), which is right up my alley as I love dragons. 🙂 The city is located at the heart of the Slovenian chicken, which makes it a good starting point for exploring the rest of Slovenia.
-Since there are way too many interesting things to do in Ljubljana and you can read about it on the tourist pages, I’ll try to condense it down to my absolute favourites, but this post will still be incredibly lengthy.
+Ljubljana is known as the city of dragons, as even our coat of arms features a dragon (why? here), which is right up my alley, because I love dragons. 🙂 The city is located at the heart of the Slovenian chicken – yes, my country is shaped like a chicken, which I think is awesome.
+Its central location makes it a great starting point for exploring the rest of Slovenia and pretty much everything is within a few hours driving distance.
+Since there are way too many interesting things to do in Ljubljana and you can read about them in my Local’s guide to Ljubljana guest post or the tourist pages, I’ve tried to condense this post down to my absolute favourites to give you a feel for the city.

 First of all, Ljubljana is walkable and quite nice in any weather.
 Most of what visitors are interested in is located in the city centre, so there is little need to venture outside of it.
 The main Prešeren’s square is the heart of the city, named after France Prešeren, who is considered our most important poet.
 As he was madly in love with Julija Primic, who was his muse and did not return his love at all, his statue at the main square gazes towards a small sculpture of Julija on Wolf street, where she had lived until marrying someone else.

 A couple of years ago the central part of Ljubljana was declared traffic free, which had been a great decision as far as I am concerned, despite the hassle it has caused the residents of the Old town, and the city centre has been extensively renovated.
-Everytime I visited home while studying abroad, the city looked a bit nicer.
-I know part of it is my missing home, but they’ve really done a good job.
+Every time I visited home while studying abroad, the city looked a bit nicer.
+I know part of it was my missing home, but they’ve really done a good job.

 Impressions of Ljubljana